laxleary/Zillow-Data-Exploration/README.md

 The webpage should now have full functionality!

-A slide show presenting the work done on teh repository and its intended use can be found [here](https://docs.google.com/presentation/d/1Zi1szDj21tAhBGQp1SkIZv0P69IcVQ6u0K2kJKclElw/edit#slide=id.g28a22248245_12_8).
+A slide show presenting the work done on the repository and its intended use can be found [here](https://docs.google.com/presentation/d/1Zi1szDj21tAhBGQp1SkIZv0P69IcVQ6u0K2kJKclElw/edit#slide=id.g28a22248245_12_8).

 ## Creation Process